Srushti-Makwana/IT314_G26_Expensify_Srushti/README.md

 Displaying budget list on dashboard with each budget directing to its own expense page Displaying expense list on dashboard
-Improved the design of budget list in dashboard and also added variables like remaining budget, how much already spend, etc
+Improved the design of budget list in dashboard and also added variables like remaining budget, how much already spend, etc designed the expense page with a search bar to choose any expense and also sorted all expenses in the table below it